davidmz/anonymize-db/README.md

 ```
 Flags of anonymize-db:
+  -c, --config string   config file name (JSON)
   -i, --input string    input file name (STDIN by default)
   -o, --output string   output file name (STDOUT by default)
-  -r, --rules string    rules file name (JSON)
 ```

-The only required option is the path to [rules.json](./rules.json) file.
+The only required option is the path to config file.
 This file contains specific anonymizing rules for different database tables.
+There are two predefined configuration files in this repository:

+  * [config.anon.json](./config.anon.json) — fully anonymizes database with all UUIDs and user data;
+  * [config.candy.json](./config.candy.json) — anonymizes database for the stage server
+    (candy.freefeed.net): usernames, hashed passwords and UUIDs are not changes (so users can sign in with their freefeed credentials), but all texts and attachments are anonymizes;

 The simplest usage is:

 ```
-pg_dump -d freefeed -U freefeed -F p | anonymize-db -r rules.json > anonymized.sql
+pg_dump -d freefeed -U freefeed -F p | anonymize-db -c config.anon.json > anonymized.sql
 ```

 ## Configure

-The [rules.json](./rules.json) file contains specific anonymizing rules for different database tables.
+The config file contains specific anonymizing rules for different database tables.
 The file contains a mapping between the full-qualified table names (including schema names, like "public.users") and instructions.

+The top-level `encryptUUIDs` boolean value defines whether the all database UUIDs should be encrypted.

-The `{ "action": "KEEP" }` instruction means that the table must be keeping untouched.
+The `{ "keep": true }` per-table instruction means that the table must be keeping untouched.

-The `{ "action": "CLEAN" }` instruction means that the table must be truncated and become empty.
+The `{ "clean": true }` per-table instruction means that the table must be truncated and become empty.

-The `{ "columns": {...} }` instruction deifies per-column anonymizing rules.
-Any column that are not listed here (and any tables that are not listed in the file) will be processed in general way: only the UUIDs will be encrypted.
+The `{ "columns": {...} }` per-table instruction defines the per-column anonymizing rules.
+Any column that are not listed here (and any tables that are not listed in the file) will be processed in general way: only the UUIDs will be encrypted if the top-level `encryptUUIDs` is true.

 The per-column rules are: